Back to Blog

 Step-by-Step Cleaning Process

-Start by defining your inactivity threshold based on your email frequency and business model.
+Based on your email frequency and business model, set your threshold.
 For most SaaS companies sending weekly emails, 90 days without engagement is a reasonable starting point.
+For monthly senders, extend to 180 days.

 Export your full subscriber list with engagement data.
 Identify subscribers who meet your inactivity criteria.
 Cross-reference with product usage data, if available, to exclude subscribers who are active users even if they don't engage with emails.